-Search engine robots (or spiders, crawlers) and “live” users see a Website differently, and sometimes it happens that your Website looks very user-friendly, but it’s absolutely inappropriate for SE.
+Search engine robots (or spiders, crawlers) and “live” users see a Website differently, and sometimes it happens that your Website looks very user-friendly, but it’s inappropriate for SE.
 If you start doing search engine optimization (SEO) for the Website, you may find it a tough and thankless task – the SEO-ed site looks boring and loses its charm and unique style.
 How to keep the balance?
-I will give you 5 tips that will help you to make your site friendly both for users and search engines.
+I will give you five tips that will help you make your site friendly for users and search engines.

 Tip 1.